Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: On Deep Boolean Function Learnability

-Given a Boolean Formula, the Boolean Satisfiability problem (SAT) is to find an assignment of the variables where the \emph{BF} evaluates to true, or to provide a proof that no satisfiying assignment exists.
-Usually, SAT solvers takes as input a \emph{BF} in the CNF format.
-The SAT problem is important because it can be found in different areas in science and also in numerous practical problems.
-Besides that, it is general enough that several other problems that, at first, are not related to SAT, can be converted into a SAT problem - for example, some problems in graph theory, such as the clique and coloring problems \cite{GJ79}.
+Given a Boolean Formula, the Boolean Satisfiability problem (SAT) is defined as finding an assignment of the variables where the \emph{BF} evaluates to true, or to provide the proof that no satisfying assignment exists.
+Usually, SAT solvers take as input a \emph{BF} in the CNF format.
+The SAT problem is foundational in computer science and numerous practical problems.

-\paragraph{Related work} Computational learning theory presents hardness results on the learnability of boolean functions related to certain classes of problems, such as cryptography \cite{Rivest1991cryptoml}, robust learning \cite{Gourdeau2019robust} and distribution learning \cite{Kearns1994discrete}.
-It also presents many positive results on polynomial-time learnability of boolean formulas, which are of our interest.
-Here we describe results concerning conjunctive normal formulas (CNFs) and neural networks.

-Within the probably approximately correct (PAC) learning framework, \cite{Valiant84} shows that conjunctive normal formulas with a bounded number of literals per clause (k-CNFs) are learnable in general, although not mentioning neural networks specifically.